IrajShroff/SonoYOLO-MedSAM2/README.md

 After generating bounding boxes with SonoYOLO, you can run **three different segmentation methods**, each corresponding to a method from the paper.

-## Method 1 — Forward Propagation (Recommended)
+## Method 1 — Forward Propagation
-Segments frame 0 → uses that mask to segment frame 1 → ... → end.
+Refer to paper to understand method.
 ```bash
 conda activate medsam2
 jupyter notebook "SonoYolo + MedSAM2 forward propagation.ipynb"
 ```

 ## Method 2 — Backward Propagation
-Starts from final frame → propagates backward for greater temporal stability in some cases.
+Refer to paper to understand method.

 ```bash
 conda activate medsam2